Amanda Herrera, LPC Associate, supervised by Mark Cagle, LPC-S

 I am thrilled to have you here!

 I grew up in Dallas, Texas, deeply influenced by my family’s Mexican-American heritage, which has significantly shaped the person I am today.
-Being a first-generation college graduate, I experienced the struggle of balancing my cultural values with my professional dreams.
-Only during my final year of graduate school did I start exploring the many layers of my identity and begin the incredible journey of healing the parts of me that needed extra care.
+Being a first-generation college graduate brought me valuable lessons in navigating the sometimes tricky balance between my cultural values and my ambitions in the professional world.
+It was only in my final year of graduate school that I began therapy and grappled with the many layers of my cultural identity.
+Therapy offered the clarity and perspective I needed for healing, showing how many of my challenges stemmed from a lack of understanding of my cultural identity.

 The reason I became a therapist is to support fellow women of color who deserve healing from past wounds, navigate challenging life transitions, manage anxiety or depression, and deepen their self-awareness and self-compassion.

-When I'm not in the therapy room, I enjoy activities that nurture my inner child, including watching my favorite TV shows, reading, participating in church activities, and cherishing quality moments with family and friends—often over a cup of coffee!
+Outside the therapy room, I engage in activities that nurture my inner child, such as watching my favorite TV shows, reading, participating in church activities, and savoring quality moments with family and friends—usually with a cup of coffee in my hand!

 “What types of women do you work with, Amanda?”

-I work with women who struggle with constant self-doubts and perfectionism.
+I am passionate about working with women who struggle with constant self-doubt and perfectionism.

-For the women who strive for excellence in their professional and personal lives, I’m here to help ease the overwhelming pressure of having to excel in every facet of your life.
+For the woman who strives for excellence in her professional and personal life, I’m here to help ease the overwhelming pressure of having to excel in every area of your life.

-I have gained extensive experience working with individuals from diverse backgrounds and have discovered that I am most effective in supporting women of color through their unique trials and tribulations.
+I have extensive experience working with individuals from diverse backgrounds and have found that I am most effective in supporting women of color through their unique challenges and struggles.

-I help my clients navigate intersecting identities, such as race, ethnicity, gender, and cultural background, by fostering self-acceptance, self-empowerment, and personal growth.
+I help my clients navigate intersecting (or overlapping) identities by assisting them in exploring their race, ethnicity, gender, and cultural backgrounds.

 Learn to celebrate your successes and navigate challenges with self-assuredness, cultivating a healthier relationship with yourself!